AlecThomson/structurefunction/README.md

 SF_{\text{RM}}(\delta\theta) = SF_{\text{RM},\text{obs}}(\delta\theta) - SF_{\sigma_\text{RM}}(\delta\theta)
 ```

-Computing the error on the structure function is diffifcult.
+Computing the error on the structure function is difficult.
 Here I use Monte-Carlo error propagation to compute the errors numerically.

 I provide the ability to fit a broken power-law to the data using both standard least-squares, and full-blown MCMC fitting powered by [bilby](https://lscsoft.docs.ligo.org/bilby/).